...

 The 6 Pillars of a Stress-Free Audit

-If an auditor walks into your practice, they are looking for these six things on your clipboard:
+If an auditor walks into your practice, they are looking for these six things.
+Check off what you have in place.

 What a Compliant Practice Actually Looks Like